DP1.2-VisionXG - KVM extender system for native 4K-UltraHD resolutions and 8K resolutions when using at least two video channels

 Features, details, variants, installation, downloads & item numbers

-- supports 8K resolutions at 30Hz using two video channels
+- Supports 8K resolutions at 30Hz when using two video channels

-- supports 8K resolutions at 60Hz using four video channels
+- Supports 8K resolutions at 60Hz when using four video channels

 - Two network interfaces